mesosphere/dcos-docs-site/pages/ksphere/konvoy/partner-solutions/aqua/index.md

 done
 ```

-### install the Aqua server, database, and gateway
+### Install The Aqua Server, Database, And Gateway

 Let install the Aqua `server`, `database`, and `gateway`.